-The Test material used to generate the new data must be selected taking into account the following:
+The Test Material used to generate the new data must be selected taking into account the following:

-- the boundary composition(s) of the Substance, - the impact of each constituent/ impurity on the test results for the endpoint to be assessed.
-For example, if a constituent/ impurity of the Substance is known to have an impact on (eco)toxicity, the selected Test material must contain that constituent/ impurity. - 2.
-Information on the Test material needed in the updated dossier - You must report the composition of the Test material selected for each study, under the "Test material information" section, for each respective endpoint study record in IUCLID. - The reported composition must identify all the constituents as far as possible as well as their concentration (OECD GLP (ENV/MC/CHEM(98)16) and EU Tests Methods Regulation (EU) 440/2008 (Note, Annex).
-Also any constituents that have harmonised classification and labelling according to the CLP Regulation must be identified and quantified using the appropriate analytical methods.
+- a) the impact of each constituent/ impurity on the test results for the endpoint to be assessed.
+For example, if a constituent/ impurity of the Substance is known to have an impact on (eco)toxicity, the selected Test Material must contain that constituent/ impurity. - 2.
+Information on the Test Material needed in the updated dossier - a) You must report the composition of the Test Material selected for each study, under the "Test material information" section, for each respective endpoint study record in IUCLID. - b) The reported composition must include the careful identification and description of the characteristics of the Tests Materials in accordance with OECD GLP (ENV/MC/CHEM(98)16) and EU Test Methods Regulation (EU) 440/2008 (Note, Annex), namely all the constituents must be identified as far as possible as well as their concentration.
+Also any constituents that have harmonised classification and labelling according to the CLP Regulation must be identified and quantified using the appropriate analytical methods,